aaronmaiww/BioRiskEval_pLM/README.md

 ### BioRiskEval-Mut

+#### Zero-shot

 The workflow of BioRiskEval-Mut under the zero-shot/loglikelihood setting is:
-`eval_fitness.py` calculates log-likelihood-based scores for auto-regressive genomic models on mutational sequences, and Spearman correlation with the ground truth experimental fitness is reported for each DMS. `eval_fitness_esm2.py` calculates scoring with masked marginals for ESM2 protein models.
+`eval_fitness.py` calculates log-likelihood-based scores for auto-regressive genomic models on mutational sequences, and Spearman correlation with the ground truth experimental fitness is reported for each DMS. `eval_fitness_esm2_hf.py` calculates scoring with masked marginals for ESM2 protein models.

 For ESM2 protein models, use `eval_fitness_esm2_hf.py` (HuggingFace version):
 ```bash